 While she was still studying, Giulia started her career at the Deutsches Nationaltheater Weimar.
 In the 2017/18 season she gave her debut in the role of Papagena (Die Zauberflöte).
 In the next season she returned with the roles of Sandmann and Taumann in the new production of "Hänsel und Gretel", and could be heard as a Soloist in several concerts with the Staatskapelle Weimar.
 She has also been performing the main role in the world premiere of "Der Eisblumenwald", a children’s opera composed in 2018 for the Deutsches Nationaltheater Weimar by Jörn Arnecke.

-Following her passion for baroque music, Giulia Montanari participated to various baroque masterclasses and festivals.
-She was invited twice to sing at the Festival du Périgord Noir (France) where she performed the role of Salomé in Stradella’s "San Giovanni Battista" and the role of La Bellezza in Händel’s "Il trionfo del tempo e del disinganno".
+Following her passion for baroque music, Giulia Montanari participated in various baroque masterclasses and festivals.
+She was invited three times to sing at the Festival du Périgord Noir (France) where she performed the role of Salomé in Stradella’s "San Giovanni Battista", La Bellezza in Händel’s "Il trionfo del tempo e del disinganno" and Maria Magdalena in J. A. Hasses "Sanctus Petrus et Sancta Maria Magdalena".
 In 2016 she sung at the Internationale Bachakademie Stuttgart coached by Hans-Christoph Rademann.

 A keen concert soloist, she can be heard performing a wide range of Lied and Oratorio repertoire that ranges from early baroque compositions to contemporary music.
-In the past years she performed important works and recorded them on CD, among them Mozart’s "Requiem" and "Coronation Mass", Rossini’s "Petite Messe Solennelle", Telemann’s "Lukas-Passion", Orff’s "Carmina Burana" and Rutter’s "Requiem".
+In the past years she performed important works and recorded them on CD, the latest with Naxos/Oehms Classics including Mahler's 3rd Symphony conducted by Tomás Netopil.